autowarefoundation/autoware.universe/planning/behavior_path_goal_planner_module/README.md

 ## start condition

-Either one is activated when all conditions are met.

 ### fixed_goal_planner

+This is a very simple function that draws a smooth path to a specified goal.
+This function does not require approval and always runs with the other modules.

+Executed when both conditions are met.

-- Route is set with `allow_goal_modification=false` by default.
+- Route is set with `allow_goal_modification=false`.
+This is the default.
+- The goal is set in the normal lane.
+In other words, it is NOT `road_shoulder`.
-- ego-vehicle is in the same lane as the goal.
+- Ego-vehicle exists in the same lane sequence as the goal.

 If the target path contains a goal, modify the points of the path so that the path and the goal are connected smoothly.
 This process will change the shape of the path by the distance of `refine_goal_search_radius_range` from the goal.
 Note that this logic depends on the interpolation algorithm that will be executed in a later module (at the moment it uses spline interpolation), so it needs to be updated in the future.